 Guitarists in all genres love their gear, especially their guitars of choice, and jazzers are no different.
 In order to find out exactly what jazz guitarists are playing these days, we set out to conduct a survey of jazzguitar.be readers and asked them about their jazz axe.

-After getting back over 5000 responses from jazz guitarists all over the world, we’ve put together the results in this handy infographic that you can refer to the next time you are wondering what other jazz cats are playing, or are looking for a new guitar to add to your collection.
+After getting back over 5000 responses from jazz guitarists all over the world, we’ve put together the results in this handy infographic that you can refer to the next time you are wondering what other jazz cats are playing, or are looking for a new jazz guitar model to add to your collection.

 Though it was not surprising that Gibson guitars were the most popular brand chosen by readers, what might come as a surprise was the variety of other brands that made the list and the fact that as many people played “other” brands as they did Gibson.
 This result shows a healthy variety of options for jazzers looking to explore quality guitars in a variety of price ranges.